 We’ll now go into detail about the package storage guidelines for flammable liquids in the workplace.

-Indoor Package Storage For Flammable Liquids
+Indoor Package Storage for Flammable Liquids

 When flammable liquids are stored indoors, they can be housed in any of the following package stores as detailed in Section 4.2 Types Of Stores.